jielab/pageant/README.md

 > **Command line version:**
 > ```
 > conda activate pageant
-> python ./pageant.py -h
+> python ./pageant.py -n test -i ./personal_genome/sample.vcf.gz -o output
 > ```
 ### Updating PAGEANT
 > You can update to the newest version of `PAGEANT` using git.
-First, navigate to your pageant/ directory, then run
+> First, navigate to your pageant/ directory, then run
 > ```
 > git pull
 > ```